CleverRaven/Cataclysm-DDA/doc/PROFICIENCY.md

 ### `bonuses`
 Optional.
 Array of objects
 This member is used to apply bonuses to certain activities given the player has a particular proficiency.
 The bonuses applied must be hardcoded to the activity in question.
-A category, type, and value must be specified.
+A type, and value must be specified preceded by a key.
 Current valid types are strength, dexterity, intelligence, and perception.